SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ---

 ### Hi Jason,
-As per our conversation,

-1. Update the logo on Northwind website the new logo **Done**
-2. Take a photo of the office façade and add to the "About Us" page **Done**
+   &gt;1.
+Update the logo on Northwind website the new logo. **Done - See northwind.com** &gt;2.
+Take a photo of the office façade and add to the "About Us" page. **Not Done - I couldn’t find a camera.**

 Bob

 :::
 :::
-::: ok
+::: OK
-Figure: OK Example – It’s clear which tasks have been done, but we prefer not to reply inline as you still need to scroll to see more information
+Figure: OK Example – It’s clear which tasks have been done, but we prefer not to reply inline
 :::

 ::: email-template